mhitza/hsay/README.txt

 You may change the language of a running RESL with the #LANG command.
 >#LANG -ru

+You can hsay your X clipboard with the #CLIP command.
+>#CLIP

 hsay also works well with pipes.